 The Downtown Denver Grand Illumination (Nov.
-28) and Denver Parade of Lights (Dec.
-5–6, 2014) truly kick off the Denver area’s holiday festivities.
-Giant balloons, floats, marching bands and dance troops wind along a two-mile route that passes by the spectacularly lit Denver City and County Building.
-The Denver Zoo's Zoo Lights (Dec.
-5, 2014–Jan.
-4, 2015) and Denver Botanic Gardens (Dec.
-5, 2014–Jan.
-1, 2015) keep the spirit alive with displays draped in millions of colorful lights during their Blossoms of Light and Trail of Lights events.
+TBA, 2021) and Denver Parade of Lights (Nov.–Dec.
+TBA, 2021) truly kick off the Denver area’s holiday festivities.
+Giant balloons, floats, marching bands and dance troops wind along a 2-mile route that passes by the spectacularly lit Denver City and County Building.
+The Denver Zoo's Zoo Lights (Nov.
+TBA, 2021–Jan.
+TBA, 2022) and Denver Botanic Gardens keep the spirit alive with displays draped in millions of colorful lights during its Blossoms of Light (Nov.
+19, 2021–Jan.
+8, 2022) event.
 Find something going on every weekend during the holiday season for Mile High Holidays.

 Ouray Ice Festival

 Ouray embraces the ice in a different fashion than most — by climbing it.
 Each January, the Ice-Climbing Capital of the World becomes a hub of international competition, with the best climbers in the world scaling its famous frozen-in-time waterfalls while spectators watch in awe.
 Those brave enough to try can strap on some crampons and a harness at one of the festival’s beginner clinics.
 Jan.
-8–11, 2015
+TBA, 2022